Steve Bracks has made over fifty visits to Timor-Leste.

 The second visit revolved around the opening of a community centre with the Balibo House Trust in the remote village of Balibo where five Melbourne based journalists were murdered by the Indonesian army in October 1975.

 These visits led to a lasting friendship with former resistance leader Xanana Gusmao.
-When Xanana Gusmao became Prime Minister of Timor-Leste in August 2007, the month after Steve Bracks resigned as Premier of Victoria, Steve’s offer to help, crossed mid air with Xanana’s request for governance advice.
+When Xanana Gusmao became Prime Minister of Timor-Leste in August 2007, the month after Steve Bracks resigned as Premier of Victoria, Steve’s offer to help, crossed mid-air with Xanana’s request for governance advice.

 A generous donation from philanthropist Harold Mitchell AC to assist with travel, administration and research expenses, and logistical support from the United Nations Development Program in Timor-Leste, resulted in the Bracks Timor-Leste Governance Project.

+Research Director, Kim McGrath has managed the Bracks Timor-Leste Governance Project since its inception.
 The Project team helped draft the Timor-Leste Strategic Development Plan, 2011-2030 – the culmination of over 70 public meetings and consultations led by Prime Minister Gusmao.
-It was launched at the Timor-Leste Development Partners Meeting in July 2011 and continues to frame the nation’s budget and development plans.
+It was launched in July 2011 and continues to frame the nation’s budget and development plans.